genner-lab/meta-fish-lib/assets/reports-tables.md

 </tbody>
 </table>

 **Table 3.
 Numbers of new sequences for latest reference library version compared to previous.
-Current version is GenBank v245 (21 Aug 2021); previous version is GenBank v244 (28 Jul 2021).**
+Current version is GenBank v247 (13 Jan 2022); previous version is GenBank v245 (21 Aug 2021).**

 <table>
 <colgroup>